Seplat seals the deal to take over ExxonMobil’s shallow water assets in Nigeria

-Mobil Producing Nigeria Unlimited has a portfolio, which includes a 40 per cent operating ownership of four oil mining leases – OMLs 67, 68, 70, 104 – and associated infrastructure with NNPC as a partner, holding 60 per cent interest.
+Mobil Producing Nigeria Unlimited’s portfolio includes a 40 per cent operating ownership of four oil mining leases – OMLs 67, 68, 70, 104 – and associated infrastructure with NNPC as a partner, holding 60 per cent interest.

 Additionally, the asset portfolio entails the Qua Iboe Terminal, one of Nigeria’s largest export facilities and a 51 per cent interest in Bonny River Terminal and Natural Gas Liquids Recovery Plants at EAP and Oso.
 However, it does not include ExxonMobil’s deepwater assets in Nigeria.

 Upon the closing of the transaction following the receipt of required regulatory approvals, MPNU will operate as a standalone subsidiary of Seplat Energy and it will be aligned with the firm’s overall strategic goals and ESG objectives.

 Dr. Bryant (ABC) Orjiako, Chairman of Seplat Energy, remarked: “As a significantly larger business, with a stronger resource base and greatly enhanced capabilities, we will be better positioned to provide sustainable energy solutions that drive growth and profitability for the benefit of all our stakeholders, particularly our host communities and the wider Nigerian economy.”

 The company confirms that the transaction is subject to customary closing conditions for a transaction of this nature, including Ministerial Consent and regulatory approvals from the Nigerian Upstream Petroleum Regulatory Commission and the Nigerian Federal Competition and Consumer Protection Commission.